danial-khawaja/KidneyDisease_SQL/README.md

 Action Items:

-Healthcare Providers: Regular monitoring of kidney function and early detection and management of risk factors for CKD in patients, especially in those with hypertension and diabetes mellitus.
+Healthcare Providers - Regular monitoring of kidney function and early detection and management of risk factors for CKD in patients, especially in those with hypertension and diabetes mellitus.
 Awareness and management of anemia in CKD patients, which is associated with lower levels of hemoglobin, packed cell volume, and red blood cell count.
 Encourage lifestyle changes, such as reducing salt and sugar intake, maintaining a healthy weight, and engaging in regular physical activity to reduce the risk of CKD.

-Researchers: Further research to understand the complex relationships between age, hypertension, diabetes mellitus, and anemia and their contribution to the development and progression of CKD.
+Researchers - Further research to understand the complex relationships between age, hypertension, diabetes mellitus, and anemia and their contribution to the development and progression of CKD.
 Conduct studies to evaluate the effectiveness of different interventions in managing anemia in CKD patients.
 Investigate the potential of biomarkers, such as serum creatinine and blood urea, in predicting and monitoring CKD.

-Policy Makers: Develop policies and guidelines to improve the prevention, detection, and management of CKD.
+Policy Makers - Develop policies and guidelines to improve the prevention, detection, and management of CKD.
 Increase access to healthcare services and resources, especially for underserved communities who are at a higher risk of CKD.
 Encourage education and awareness campaigns to increase knowledge and understanding of the risk factors and prevention of CKD.